Princess Superstar: Princess Superstar

 In 1994, Kirschner made a demo tape, Mitch Better Get My Bunny, under the name "Princess Superstar".
 She sent the tape to the College Music Journal and to the Beastie Boys' Grand Royal Records.
 While she got callbacks from CMJ and Grand Royal, she went on to sign with Dark Beloved Cloud Records, who released her song "I'm White" on their Sympathy for Count Pococurante compilation.

 In 1995, she teamed up with three backing musicians and signed with 5th Beetle Records.
 They recorded her debut album, Strictly Platinum, which gained her some notoriety as being one of very few white female rappers.

 In 1997, Kirschner went on to launch her own record label, first calling it "A Big Rich Major Label", but then eventually settling on "Corrupt Conglomerate".
 She recruited a new crew of backing musicians and recorded CEO, a concept album about corporate culture.

 Her next album, 2000's Last of the Great 20th Century Composers, was co-produced by Curtis Curtis and contains the song "Kool Keith's Ass", and a remix of "Do It Like a Robot" by Blues Explosion.

-Kirschner went on to collaborate with Kool Keith on "Keith and Me" for the 2001 Princess Superstar Is LP released on Ruthless Records/Studio !K7.
+Kirschner went on to collaborate with Kool Keith on "Keith and Me" for the 2001 Princess Superstar Is LP released on Rapster Records/Studio !K7.
 The album, co-produced Curtis Curtis, has guest appearances by Beth Orton and Bahamadia.
 The single "Bad Babysitter" was number 11 on the UK Singles Chart.

 For 2005's My Machine, a futuristic hip-hopera concept double album, she collaborated with various producers such as Arthur Baker, Jacques Lu Cont, Junior Sanchez, Armand Van Helden, Todd Terry, and DJ Mighty Mi.
 This went to number 3 on the UK chart in 2007.